See what ye have wrought

 You may remember the story of how the devil and a friend of his were walking down the street, when they saw ahead of them a man stoop down and pick up something from the ground, look at it, and put it away in his pocket.
 The friend said to the devil, “What did that man pick up?”
 “He picked up a piece of Truth,” said the devil.
 “That is a very bad business for you, then,” said his friend.
 “Oh, not at all,” the devil replied, “I am going to let him organize it.”

 The Dalai Lama has declared Krishnamurti to be the most profound spiritual philosopher of the 20th century.
 I am reminded of a naive Western adherent of the Tibetan ecclesiastical establishment, who enthusiastically declared on YouTube that Tibetan Buddhism has created a “machine” for the “production” of enlightenment.
 It was only after I turned to a reading of the Pali Canon, not superficially but comprehensively, critically, and in depth, that I realized how profoundly wrong this attitude is.
-In the light of my experience, it is just one more example of the mappo, the degeneration of the Buddhadharma at the nadir of human civilization, at the end of the first 2,500-year cycle of Buddhism.
-If one reads the Pali Canon, Krishnamurti’s words carry considerable weight.
+In the light of my own experience, it is just one more example of the mappo, the degeneration of the Buddhadharma at the nadir of human civilization, at the end of the first 2,500-year cycle of the Buddhist dispensation.
+If one reads the Pali Canon, Krishnamurti’s words carry considerable weight and I included them in the caption to the Preface to my book, Conversations with the Buddha.
 Even in the Buddha’s day, the majority of monks in the sangha were puthujjana monks, not merely unenlightened but not even on the path, whereas the true sangha of sravakas and arahants were a minority.
 Buddhist scholar Peter Masefield has documented this in detail.
-Moreover, the Buddha himself, at the end of his life, counseled his disciples to “be ye lights unto yourselves,” each one seeking enlightenment for himself or herself, which subsequently blossomed in the Tibetan non-monastic mahasiddha tradition associated with Padmasambhava, the supreme individualist whose actual writings are still forbidden reading and only available in English in the extraordinary commentary of Herbert Guenther, The Teachings of Padmasambhava, and the self-ordination tradition documented in the Srimala and Brahma Net Sutras and elsewhere.
+Moreover, the Buddha himself, at the end of his life, counselled his disciples to “be ye lights unto yourselves,” each one seeking enlightenment for himself or herself, which subsequently blossomed in the Tibetan non-monastic mahasiddha tradition associated with Padmasambhava, the supreme individualist whose actual writings are still forbidden reading and only available in English in the extraordinary commentary of Herbert Guenther, The Teachings of Padmasambhava, and the self-ordination tradition documented in the Srimala and Brahma Net Sutras and elsewhere.
 In a footnote to this work, Dr. Guenther makes the following remarkable statement:

 This secrecy-mongering that surrounds this group of Padmasambhava’s writings may have been due to the fact that his ideas were too unorthodox and that, after all, as a foreigner he was an intruder in an already tense situation in which the antagonism between the various Buddhist and non-Buddhist (Bon) factions was on the increase.
 In course of time this secrecy-mongering became a ruse to impress others whilst hiding one’s own ignorance.
 This ruse together with the greed of its perpetrators was sharply, though unavailingly, criticized by rDza dPal-sprul Orgyan ‘Jigs-med Chis-kyi dbang -po [Patrul Orgyen Jigme Chokyi Wangpo] (1808-1878) in his Kun-bzang zhal-lung.
 It is still today practised by the diverse Rinpoches, Tulkus, and Holinesses and what-not who have come to India, Nepal and the West after the demise of the Lamaist state. (italics added)